supervisely-ecosystem/template-import-from-file/DEV.md

 **Step 3.
 Write Import script**

-Script for downloading and importing file from the web to Supervisely.
-It's quite the same as importing file from the Team Files except you should write a part that downloading a file from URL.
+Script for downloading and importing file from the web to Supervisely is quite the same as importing file from the Team Files except you should write a part that downloading a file from URL.

 Firstly override method `is_path_required` as shown below.
 It will tell `sly.app.Import` class that file will be imported from the web.